Freezing! Armies before 0AD at Avignon 2019

 " Boeuf a la mode! "

 Two Assyrian chariots meanwhile started to wonder if they were supposed to take on the line of Cataphract Nobles on their own.

 The nearby presence of the Assyrian Heavy Foot was supposed to be reassuring the expert chariot drivers doubted very much if HF Swordsmen were really top of the list to stand up to Elite fully armoured lancer swordsmen

 On the other flank the Assyrians lighter wheeled command was puzzled.

-" Sacre Bleu! " Man for man, chariot for chariot and horse for horse they were better than the lacklustre Medium Cavalry facing them but the Kushans had a definite advantage in numbers, and even then the presence of uneven terrain would make it difficult for the Assyrians to really achieve much else in the rolling up the enemy army stakes even should they be able to use their initial impact power to force an early win.
+" You plonker! " Man for man, chariot for chariot and horse for horse they were better than the lacklustre Medium Cavalry facing them but the Kushans had a definite advantage in numbers, and even then the presence of uneven terrain would make it difficult for the Assyrians to really achieve much else in the rolling up the enemy army stakes even should they be able to use their initial impact power to force an early win.

 Learning French from tapes

 The Death Star was unmissable, and being rather tired and a little hungover the Assyrian commanders had already committed themselves to the route of maximum bravery.